Professionals Consumers Housing Observer About

 • Within 60 days of the final advance, the Approved Lender must obtain from the borrower a signed attestation stating that the Energy Efficiency Criteria has been satisfied.

-8. Will CMHC consider/accept modeling against local building codes instead of NECB or NBC?
+5. Will CMHC consider/accept modeling against local building codes instead of NECB or NBC?

-• In an effort to standardize our programs, we will not be accepting modeling against local building codes.
+• In an effort to standardize our products, we will not be accepting modeling against local building codes.
 However, and in addition to national codes, CMHC will accept a number of building certificates to demonstrate adherence to climate commitments.

-9. Will I still get an energy efficiency rebate on my premium?
+6. Will I still get an energy efficiency rebate on my premium?

 • As MLI Select offers reduced premiums as well as other incentives for energy efficiency commitments, CMHC will no longer offer energy efficiency rebates.